cms635/cms635.github.io/_posts/2021-10-12-assignment-8-commentary-trudy-painter.md

 ---
 I liked the approach to "crowd sourcing" that Owens gave in his article.
 I had honestly viewed the general public's contributions to archving/transcribing/support as unpaid labor (ie Mechanical Turks as a "digital sweatshop").
 And after reading this paper, I left with a more hopeful perspective on engaging a communitiy around an archive.

-I am not sure how much we will be implementing crowd sourcing in the MIT Black Oral History Project, but fere are a couple major takeaways I had that could be applicable.
+I am not sure how much we will be implementing crowd sourcing in the MIT Black Oral History Project, but here are a couple major takeaways I had that could be applicable.

 1. If we employ people to help us transcribe/tag audio clips we should give them titles with dignity (ie example of "citizen scientists").
 Maybe something exciting like MIT history volunteer scholar that signifies how much their contributions mean.